observeinc/observe-export/README.md

 * end_time: the end time of data to be queried from observe.

 * url: the observe url to query the data from.
+It should not contain "https://".

-* user: the observe user for querying the data.
+* user: it specifies the customer id, i.e., the first part of the url before `observeinc.com`; as this is part of the url already, specifying it is optional.

 * token: the observe access token to use for exporting the data.